Serena Lederer: Early life

-Born in Budapest into a wealthy Jewish family (a relative of the U.S. journalist Joseph Pulitzer), Serena was known for being a beauty in her youth and later a Grande Dame.
-She married on 5 June 1892 at the Rabbinat of Pest, August Lederer.

-The family was resident of Raab (Győr), in the Bartensteingasse n° 8 in Vienna and at the castle Ledererschlössel in Weidlingau.
+Born in Budapest into a wealthy Jewish family (grandniece of the U.S. journalist Joseph Pulitzer), Serena was known for being a beauty in her youth and later a Grande Dame.
+She married August Lederer on 5 June 1892 at the Rabbinat of Pest.
+The family resided in Raab (Győr), in the Bartensteingasse n° 8 in Vienna and at the castle Ledererschlössel in Weidlingau.